SuperOfficeDocs/superoffice-docs/docs/api/reference/soap/Services86/Replication/GetAreaList.md

 ## GetAreaList

 Gets an array of Area objects.
-<para /><b>Online Restricted:</b> The Replication agent is not available in Online by default.
+<br />**Online Restricted:** The Replication agent is not available in Online by default.
 Not available in Online.
 Only used on-site.

 * **areaIds:** The identifiers of the Area object